whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

 - In my opinion, SSDT-OSYS.dsl is safer than SSDT-_OSI-XINI.dsl.

 ## Unlock MSR 0xE2 (CFG Lock)
-- Note: You need to know the BIOS version matches your laptop model.
+- Note: You need to know which BIOS version matches your laptop model.
 Otherwise, there may be a permanent damage to your laptop.
 1. Follow https://khronokernel-2.gitbook.io/opencore-vanilla-desktop-guide/extras/msr-lock.
 2. The offset will be at 0x527 if your BIOS version is 309.